spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/airgap-install.md

 and is intended for environments with strict security requirements.

 The installation process for an airgap environment is different due to the lack of internet access.
-Before the primary Palette installation steps, you must download the following artifacts.
+Before the primary Palette installation steps, you must download the following artifacts:

 - Palette platform manifests and required platform packages.